watkins-joe/core-python/02-getting-started/notes.md

 #### reversing and sorting into copies

-sometimes, an in-place sortor reversal is not required. for example, it might cause a function argument to be modified
+sometimes, an in-place sort or reversal is not required. for example, it might cause a function argument to be modified

 `reversed()` and `sorted()` are out-of-place equivalents to `list.reverse()` and `list.sort()`